Social protection statistics - overview

 Pension systems can play a role in allowing beneficiaries to maintain living standards they enjoyed in the later years of their working lives.
 However, as Europe’s population is becoming progressively older, one of the main challenges faced by social protection systems is related to their financing, as the proportion of older persons continues to grow while the share of the population that is of working age decreases.

-The organisation and financing of social protection systems is the responsibility of each EU Member State; the models used across Member States are consequently different, while the EU plays a coordinating role to ensure that people who move across borders continue to receive adequate protection.
+The organisation and financing of social protection systems is the responsibility of each EU Member State; the models used across Member States are consequently different.
+The EU plays a coordinating role to ensure that people who move across borders continue to receive adequate protection.
 The EU seeks to promote actions among the Member States to combat poverty and social exclusion, and to reform social protection systems on the basis of policy exchanges and mutual learning.
-This policy is known as the social protection and social inclusion process — it underpinned the Europe 2020 strategy and plays an important role as the EU seeks to become a smart, sustainable and inclusive economy.
-The Europe 2020 strategy for smart, sustainable and inclusive growth set targets (among others) to lift at least 20 million people out of the risk of poverty and social exclusion and to increase employment of the population aged 20-64 years to 75 %.
-The European Commission provided support to help reach these targets through flagship initiatives, including the European platform against poverty and social exclusion and the New skills agenda for Europe.
-Furthermore, the European Commission provided guidance to Member States to modernise their welfare systems through the social investment package.
+This policy is known as the social protection and social inclusion process.
+The European Commission provides guidance to Member States to modernise their welfare systems through the social investment package.

 The main policy framework in this domain concerns the open method of coordination for social protection and social inclusion, which aims to promote social cohesion and equality, through adequate, accessible and financially sustainable social protection systems and social inclusion policies.
 A Communication from the European Commission Working together, working better: a new framework for the open coordination of social protection and inclusion policies in the European Union (COM(2005) 706 final) outlines the objectives, which include: